The 2022-2023 FAFSA is Now Available!

 Below are essential forms for those wishing to apply for financial aid in the 2022-2023 academic year.
 If you have questions, contact the Office of Student Financial Services by email at email@example.com or calling 610-796-8201.

 Our mailing address is Student Financial Services, 400 Saint Bernardine St., Francis Hall Room 203, Reading, PA 19607.
 Documents may be faxed to 610-796-8336.

 College Board has a helpful Expected Family Contribution Calculator.
 This a useful online tool to help you determine your expected family contribution (EFC) toward your educational costs.

-Financial Aid Forms for the 2020-21 academic term (*these forms will be available by the end of November 2019*)
+Financial Aid Forms for the 2022-23 academic term

 Forms for All Academic Years

 - Entrance Counseling & Master Promissory Note Instructions

 - Master Promissory Note (MPN)